gpartin/LFM/code/docs/upload/LFM_Comprehensive_Report_20251103.md

 12 Summary and Outlook

-The Lattice-Field Medium provides a deterministic, Lorentz-symmetric framework where quantization, inertia, gravity, and cosmic expansion emerge from one discrete rule.
+The Lattice-Field Medium provides a deterministic, Lorentz-symmetric framework where quantization, inertia, gravity, electromagnetic theory, and cosmic expansion emerge from one discrete rule.
 All formulations preserve conservation, isotropy, and CPT symmetry.
-Tier 1–3 validations confirm numerical stability and physical coherence, forming the foundation for higher-tier exploration.
+Tier 1–5 validations confirm numerical stability and physical coherence, including complete Maxwell equation validation, forming the foundation for higher-tier exploration.

 The canonical PDE remains fixed across all tiers; all higher-tier